University-Projectss/Shell-Project/README.md

 # Team members and contributions:
 ### Irina Enescu:
-- man
+- added the manual with all the shell commands
-- parse command
+- command parsing
-- cd
+- changing the current directory
-- all commands
+- a shell menu that decides which command will be executed
-- welcome
+- shell interface
 - code formatting
-- logical expressions
+- added the functionality of using logical operators (&&) and (||)

 ### Bogdan Putinelu:
 - suspending a program